Pepper (Inspector of Taxes) v Hart: High Court of Justice and Court of Appeal

-Following the report of the Special Commissioners, the case was appealed to the High Court of Justice's Chancery Division, where it was heard by Vinelott J. In his judgment (issued 24 November 1989), Vinelott decided, based on the act, that "any expense incurred" referred to the average cost of keeping pupils, not the costs of keeping the teachers' children as pupils, reversing the Special Commissioners' decision.
+Following the report of the Special Commissioners, the case was appealed to the High Court's Chancery Division, where it was heard by Vinelott J. In his judgment (issued 24 November 1989), Vinelott decided, based on the act, that "any expense incurred" referred to the average cost of keeping pupils, not the costs of keeping the teachers' children as pupils, reversing the Special Commissioners' decision.
 The case was then heard by the Court of Appeal, which issued its judgment on 13 November 1990.
 The three judges confirmed Vinelott's decision, ignoring the Hansard element of the case and confirming that, based on the Act's text, "any expense incurred" referred to the average cost.

 House of Lords

 Again appealed, the case came before a 5-judge panel of the House of Lords.
 They initially agreed with the Court of Appeal by a 4–1 majority.
 At the end of the preliminary hearing, the judges became aware that, during the Finance Act's committee stage, Financial Secretary to the Treasury Robert Sheldon remarked (in response to a question about places for the children of teachers at fee-paying schools) "The removal of clause 54(4) will affect the position of a child of one of the teachers at the child's school because now the benefit will be assessed on the cost to the employer, which would be very small indeed in this case", implying that the "expense" is meant to be the cost to the school, not the average cost of having a pupil there.
 As a result of this discovery, the House of Lords chose to reconvene as a 7-judge panel, consisting of Lord Mackay, Lord Keith, Lord Bridge, Lord Griffiths, Lord Ackner, Lord Oliver and Lord Browne-Wilkinson.

 The court reconvened and issued its judgment on 26 November 1992, read by Browne-Wilkinson.
-Browne-Wilkinson found in favour of Hart, and on the subject of Hansard wrote that:
+Browne-Wilkinson found in favour of Hart, and on the subject of Hansard wrote: